 We recommend a deficit of 300 to 500 calories per day in relation to total caloric requirements.

-These requirements include basic metabolism, daily activity rate and training-specific energy expenditure.
+These requirements include both basal metabolic rate, daily activity rate and training-specific energy expenditure.

 Our caloric deficit calculator enables athletes to accurately assess the daily caloric intake required for dry training.